caidenceus/cpprequest/agile/active_sprint.md

 ## [E-2] Early refactoring and optimizations
 ### General
-	[ ] Add an UNLICENSE to the root of the project
+	[X] Add an UNLICENSE to the root of the project
-		- For more information, please refer to <http://unlicense.org/>
+		- Add an unlicense.txt file; for more information, please refer to <http://unlicense.org/>
 	[ ] Rewrite documentation for read_n_bytes and write_n_bytes
 		- We are using send and recv functions now rather than read and write
-		- Documentation to reflects the implementation change [ ] Write function and class docstrings in public library header files
+		- Documentation to reflects the implementation change [X] Write function and class docstrings in public library header files
 		- Functions and classes are documented using cygen style docstrings

 ### Misc
 	[ ] Change Linux compiler to G++ rather than GCC
-		- Library compiles after changing CC line in Makefile from gcc to g++ [ ] Add a function to close a socket connection in HttpStream
+		- Library compiles after changing CC line in Makefile from gcc to g++ [X] Add a function to close a socket connection in HttpStream
 		- HttpStream::close function closes this->sockfd
-	[ ] Close HttpStream after making request
+	[X] Close HttpStream after making request
 		- Post::request and Get::request close socet after reading from it

 ### String parsing